-Some of us really love (need) coffee, so I understand why everyone writes me about coffee!
+Some of us really love (need) coffee, so we understand why everyone asks about coffee!
 Caffeine withdrawal is no fun either, especially when you’re on a low calorie diet.
-So here’s some good news… Black coffee has less than 10 calories per cup, so if you need to sneak in a cup here and there, just cut out the equivalent calories elsewhere.
+So here’s some good news… Black coffee has less than 5 calories per cup, so if you need to sneak in a cup here and there, just cut out the equivalent calories elsewhere.
 Do not add cream and sugar.
 You can add Stevia if you like.
 You’re welcome… (more about Coffee on the Military Diet)

 What do I eat on the 4 days off the Military Diet?

-I get a lot of emails about this.
-I recommend a diet of 1500 calories or less on your days off.
+We recommend a diet of 1500 calories or less on your days off if you really want to see results on the Military Diet.
 Here’s a menu plan to help you plan your days off the diet: 1500 calorie diet plan